meeDamian/chrome-bitcoin-monitor/README.md

 grunt build
 grunt debug

-# Load unpacked extension to your Chrome, and have fun
+# Load unpacked extension to your Chrome and have fun
 ```

 ### Donations